 Goldman Sachs and Warren Buffett to the Rescue!

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Small businesses have been crying for help getting loans for two years now.
+Opinions expressed by Entrepreneur contributors are their own.Small businesses have been crying for help getting loans for two years now.
 And finally, help arrives from an unexpected quarter: global investment banking and securities firm Goldman Sachs is teaming with savvy American investor-icon Warren Buffett to offer $300 million in financial aid to small businesses, coupled with $200 million more for college-level training for entrepreneurs.

 The initiative, dubbed 10,000 Small Businesses, will pump the funds into Community Development Financial Institutions, or CDFIs.
 CDFI managers will then make the loans.